siberoloji/siberoloji.github.io/content/blog/2016-04-01-what-is-the-difference-between-apt-get-update-upgrade-dist-upgrade.md

 # apt-get upgrade
 <!-- /wp:heading -->

   It upgrades all the packages installed on your system to the latest version in the list you updated with the apt-get update command.
 The point to note here is that the update is performed on the INSTALLED  packages.
 It updates the 1.1 version of the A.lib file to 1.2.
-It only brings the installed packages to the latest version.</p>
+It only brings the installed packages to the latest version.

   Some&nbsp;&nbsp;software&nbsp;developers or system administrators do not want to install packages or kernel files that they do not need, considering the stability of their systems.
 In such a case, an upgrade is quite useful.
 Only existing packages are upgraded to the latest version.
 Another important point is that no packages are deleted from the system.
-Only existing packages are upgraded to the latest version.</p>
+Only existing packages are upgraded to the latest version.

 <!-- wp:code -->